hoytech/quadrable/README.md

 ![Quadrable Logo](docs/logo.svg)

-Quadrable is an authenticated multi-version database built on top of a sparse binary merkle tree.
+Quadrable is an authenticated multi-version database based on a sparse binary merkle tree.

 ## Building

 ### Dependencies

+The LMDB library and header files are required.
+On Ubuntu/Debian run this:

     sudo apt install -y liblmdb-dev